siddharthsk112/M1_Application_Electric_Line_Breaker/1_Requirements/README.md

 **High Level Requirements:**

-**1. Electric line breaker which will act according to the lineman's command.
+1. Electric line breaker which will act according to the lineman's command.

 2.Can check the status of the particular electric line.

-3.Can record the history of, Who accessed the electric lines and can give access to certain person, Which increases the security.**
+3.Can record the history of, Who accessed the electric lines and can give access to certain person, Which increases the security.

 **Low level Requirements:**
 | Id             |   Description |